nsip/nias2/README.md

 * Contains files used in unit/integration testing of the code.
 Currently restricted to CSV files input into the validation module.

 `build.sh`, `build/`, `release.sh`
 * `build.sh` is the script to build all NIAS2 executables for the various supported platforms.
-The builds for each platform are built in `build/{PLATFORM}/go-nias8/`.
+* `build_sms.sh` is the script to build the executables specific to the SSF and SMS.
+The builds for each platform are built in `build/{PLATFORM}/nias/`.
 * `build_napval.sh` is the script to build NIAS2 executables speficic to NAPLAN registration for the various supported platforms.
-The builds for each platform are built in `build/{PLATFORM}/go-nias8/`.
+The builds for each platform are built in `build/{PLATFORM}/napval/`.
 * `build_naprr.sh` is the script to build NIAS2 executables specific to NAPLAN results & reporting for the various supported platforms.
 The builds for each platform are built in `build/{PLATFORM}/naprr/`.
-* The `release_naprr.sh` and `release_napvalr.sh` script zips the builds at the top level of the `build` folder, and creates a new release of the NIAS2 code on github, including the binary files specific to NAPLAN results & reporting and NAPLAN registration, respectively.
+* The `release_naprr.sh` and `release_napval.sh` script zips the builds at the top level of the `build` folder, and creates a new release of the NIAS2 code on github, including the binary files specific to NAPLAN results & reporting and NAPLAN registration, respectively.
+* The `release_napval.sh` script zips the builds at the top level of the `build` folder, and creates a new release of the NIAS2 code on github, including the binary files specific to both NAPLAN results & reporting and NAPLAN registration.
 * The supported platforms are:
   * Mac OSX
   * Windows 32 bit